 Are you a person who is pure, peaceable, gentle, open to reason, full of mercy and good fruits, impartial, and sincere?
 Pridefulness prevents us from being wise.
 We need to put off our pride if we are to have the same attitude as Christ.
 We are born self-centered beings, which only gets worse.
 So, what is the remedy?
 Since pride generates negative heart issue and is a sin, go through the five steps to heal your heart and purify your soul.
 Remember, sin is doing evil by not loving and valuing others and God with all our heart, soul, mind, and strength.

 Lord Jesus, I confess the contributing issue to not loving others well, and not considering the interests of others, or seeing them as more significant than me is the sin of pride.
-I loose and put off the sin of pride out of my soul and the negative spirit attachments in Jesus’ name.
+I loose and put off the sin of pride out of my soul and the evil spirit attachments in Jesus’ name.
 Lord, forgive me for being prideful and not seeing others as more significant than myself.

 Forgive me for wanting others to serve me instead of me serving others in love.
 I bind in your attitude of humility and servitude into my heart and mind in Jesus’ name.
 Lord, help me to focus on doing what pleases You and not on the negative issues of (I prayed through the various issues God brought to my mind.)